Abd al-Aziz ibn Marwan: Death and legacy

 Marwan had named Abd al-Aziz his second heir after Abd al-Malik.
 The latter, however, wanted his son al-Walid I (r.
 705–715) to succeed him, and Abd al-Aziz was persuaded not to object to this change.
 In the event, Abd al-Aziz died on 12 May 705 CE (13 Jumada I AH 86), four months before Abd al-Malik.
-Abd al-Aziz was succeeded as governor by Abd al-Malik's son Abdallah, whose aim was to restore the caliphate's control over the province and, in the words of the historian Hugh N. Kennedy, "remove all traces of Abd al-Aziz's administration".
+Abd al-Aziz was succeeded as governor by Abd al-Malik's son Abd Allah, whose aim was to restore the caliphate's control over the province and, in the words of the historian Hugh N. Kennedy, "remove all traces of Abd al-Aziz's administration".

 By dint of his major architectural works in Fustat and Hulwan, roughly coinciding with the period of monumental Islamic architecture's earliest stages under the caliphs Abd al-Malik and al-Walid I, Kubiak calls Abd al-Aziz perhaps "the true father of Islamic architecture".
 His patronage activities initiated a trend continued by later governors and caliphs.
 Though he spent large sums in the course of his rule, Abd al-Aziz's personal lifestyle was austere.
 At his death, he left the relatively small fortune of 7,000 gold dinars (according to his treasurer) and tattered clothing.
 In an indication of his piety, he stated on his deathbed his wish to have been a mere cameleer roaming the Hejaz (western Arabia), a man of no consequence or a collection of dust.